Project Graduate

 We currently have eighteen RCBA members trained to serve as Educational Representatives.
 Thirteen RCBA members are active Educational Representatives for the 2023-2024 program year and more are answering the call to serve and are in the process of completing the training they need to become court-appointed Educational Representatives.

 The willingness to serve is there, and representatives are available to provide their (extensive) time and attention to the foster youths’ needs.
 Due to the fundraising efforts of the Chair of the Project Graduate Steering Committee, we currently have the economic resources to provide them with everything they need to succeed.
-In each month of the program year (8-9 months), program participants receive lunch and a gift card for attending the Educational Calendar.
-They also have the opportunity to earn points, which translates into dollars on a 1:1 basis, which they will receive in the form of a check, once they successfully complete the program.
-There are ten (10) categories in which points can be awarded as follows:

-In addition, we provide those foster youth who successfully complete our program and graduate from high school with:
+In addition, we provide foster youth who successfully complete our program and graduate from high school with:

-Additionally, when individual students have specific educational needs, these needs are brought before the Project Graduate steering committee for consideration.
+When individual students have specific educational needs, these needs are brought before the Project Graduate steering committee for consideration.

-Please help us to say “yes” to these needy requests and to our continued ability to provide our students with the tools and resources they need to be successful, independent adults.
-Please help us to encourage those foster youth who take it upon themselves to take the initiative to work hard despite all of the challenges they face, to succeed, and, in turn, to go on to help those that follow in their footsteps.
+Please help us to say "yes" to these needy requests and to our continued ability to provide our students with the tools and resources they need to be successful, independent adults.
+Please help us to encourage those foster youth who take it upon themselves to take the initiative to work hard despite all the challenges they face, to succeed, and, in turn, to go on to help those that follow in their footsteps.

-Project Graduate Needs Volunteers to Mentor Foster Youth!
+Volunteers Needed – Project Graduate Needs Volunteers to Mentor Foster Youth!

 The process of becoming a mentor or Educational Representative for these students, is straightforward, involving a background check, a LiveScan (fingerprinting), a short training program, and appointment by the judicial officer who oversees the Education Court program.